obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian URI.md

 ## Open search

-This Obsidian URI endpoint opens [[Search]] in the specified vault, and optionally perform a search query.
+This Obsidian URI endpoint opens [[Search]] in the specified vault, and optionally perform a search term.

 ### Examples